styx-emulator/styx-emulator/docs/source/workflows/debuggable.rst

     (gdb)

-After Connecting to Gdb
+After Connecting to GDB
 =======================

 After Styx connects with GDB you should see a log message stating that GDB was connected.

 .. code-block:: console